 You do not need to be artistic to participate.
 Just a willingness to play, scribble, imagine, experiment with different art and collage materials, and get involved in the process of it.
 What it looks like does not matter.
 Allow yourself to release expectations of a finished product and enjoy the sensation of the creative process.

 Imagination and imagery offer tremendous healing power.
 Whatever our brain "sees", our physiology reacts to as "real."
 Images seen, created, or imagined can elicit feelings and complex messages, speaking to us from the subconscious and assisting us to bring into consciousness a greater understanding of ourselves and the dynamics and patterns active in our lives.
 An important component of healing is feeling understood and validated; images offer an opportunity to facilitate this deeper understanding.

-Using an approach called Neuro Emotional Technique (NET), I can help you to safely relieve the stress of those reactions in minutes, as well as to identify and release old stuck emotional patterns.
+One of the mind-body approaches I use is called Neuro Emotional Technique (NET), which synergistically blends together psychology, accupressure, and kiniesiology.
+With the application of NET, I can help you to safely relieve the level of stress associated with those reactions in minutes, as well as identify and release old stuck emotional patterns.

 Can you remember a time where you felt "triggered" and felt an intense emotional "over" reaction to a person or situation?
 NET helps reduce the "charge" of common emotional triggers, decreasing emotional reactivity and encouraging neutrality, so you can deal with "what is" more effectively.
 Clients regularly describe feeling"lighter," "better,"" more centered," and "as if a heavy weight has been lifted off" them immediately after experiencing NET.

 For couples, NET offers an amazing method to work through those common triggers, such as feelings of abandonment that may come up when one partner does not "show up" in the way the other wanted, or the disappointment of unmet expectations, etc. as well as a way to foster greater empathy and understanding of each other.